 Earn While You Learn

-Minimum requirements are a high school diploma or GED; no experience is required.
+Minimum requirements for entry-level programs are a high school diploma or GED; no experience is required.
 Our programs provide structured coursework and on-the-job training plus full-time benefits while training.
-If you are seeking a career that is rewarding, makes a difference, and is part of UVA Health, join one of the nation’s premier academic health systems.
+If you are seeking a career that is rewarding, makes a difference, and is part of UVA Medical Center, join one of the nation’s premier academic health systems.

 We are receiving large numbers of applications and huge interest in programs!
 This is very exciting to see.
 We highly value your interest.
 Please know our capacity is limited based on how many job vacancies we have, class size limitations, and preceptor availability.
 We sincerely hope we can accommodate you in one of these opportunities but do ask for your patience, as space is limited.

-For additional questions please reach out to the EWYL Team or attend an upcoming information session.
+For additional questions about our Earn While You Learn programs, please reach out to the EWYL Team or attend an upcoming information session.

 Entry-Level Programs